Washi1337/AsmResolver/docs/dotnet/member-tree.rst

 Types are represented by the ``TypeDefinition`` class.
 To get the types defined in a module, use the ``ModuleDefinition.TopLevelTypes`` property.
 A top level types is any non-nested type.
 Nested types are exposed through the ``TypeDefinition.NestedTypes``.
 Alternatively, to get all types, including nested types, it is possible to call the ``ModuleDefinition.GetAllTypes`` method instead.

-Below, an example program that iterates through all types recursively and prints them:
+Below is an example program that iterates through all types recursively and prints them:

 .. code-block:: csharp